mattmorten/clojure-tutorial/README.md

 (def reset-position (partial -move-state 0))
 ```

-We can bring it all together with a function that "drops" the current piece in the current location, onto the board.
+We can bring it all together with a function that drops the current piece in the current location onto the board.
 A new piece will then be generated, lines will be cleared, score tallied etc.

 ```clojure